An optimal bound for the ratio between ordinary and uniform exponents of Diophantine approximation: Examples: simultaneous approximation to three and four numbers.

 \subsection{Simultaneous approximation to four numbers}

 In the case of simultaneous approximation to four numbers, we select a pattern $\mathcal{S}_5$ of best approximation vectors that combines two patterns $\mathcal{S}_4$ coming from Lemma \ref{Lem3nb}.
 This is the first step of the induction for arbitrary dimension, where we combine two patterns of lower dimension.
 Thus, it is an enlightening example.
-Note that in this simple case, a proper choice of parameters was made in \cite[equalities after formula (13) from the case $\mathfrak{i}(\Theta)=1$]{GM}.
-The example of approximation by one linear form for $4$ numbers is presented in Section \ref{4nbdual}.\\
+Note that in this simple case, a proper choice of parameters was made in \cite[equalities after formula (13) from the case $\mathfrak{i}(\Theta)=1$]{GM}. \\

 Consider $\btheta\in\bbR^4$ with $\bbQ$-linearly independent coordinates with $1$.
 Consider $(\bz_l)_{l\in\bbN}$ a sequence of best approximation vectors to $\btheta$.

 \begin{lem} Let $k_0$ be an arbitrarily large index.
 There exists indices $ k_0 < r_0 < r_1 \leq r_2 < r_3$ such that the following holds. \begin{enumerate} \item{ The triples of consecutive best approximation vectors}